Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Implementing the Non-divergence -- Speed Trade-Off

-\subsubsection{Implementing the Non-divergence -- Speed Trade-Off}
+\section{Implementing the Non-divergence -- Speed Trade-Off}

-In Section~\ref{SubSec_CondOnConv}, care has to be taken in the choice of the prior $\mathbb{P}_\rvec{H}$: Just minimizing the upper bound as much as possible can lead to a neglection of a high sublevel probability, that is, the algorithm is especially fast on a small subset of the parameters, while it diverges for the rest, because the term $\frac{1}{p(\alpha)}$ might not compensate for the smaller sublevel risk.
+In Subsection~\ref{SubSec_CondOnConv}, care has to be taken in the choice of the prior $\mathbb{P}_{\notation{\rvHyp}}$: Just minimizing the upper bound as much as possible can lead to a neglect of a high sublevel probability, that is, the algorithm is especially fast on a small subset of the parameters, while it diverges for the rest.
+This is due to the fact that the term $\frac{1}{\sublevelprob(\notation{\realHyp})}$ might not compensate for the smaller sublevel risk.
 Thus, if a certain sublevel probability $\varepsilon_{\rm{conv}} \in [0,1]$ has to be ensured, one has to enforce it.
-We propose to use absolute continuity: \begin{Lem} Let $\varepsilon_{\rm{conv}} \in [0,1]$ and assume that $p(\rvec{H}) \ge \varepsilon_{\rm{conv}}$ a.s.
-Then, for every $\mathbb{Q} \in \mathcal{P}(\prob_\rvec{H})$ we have $\mathbb{Q} \{ p < \varepsilon_{\rm{conv}} \} = 0$. \end{Lem} \begin{proof} Since $\{ p \ge \varepsilon_{\rm{conv}}\} = \{p < \varepsilon_{\rm{conv}}\}^c$, we have $\prob_\rvec{H} \{p < \varepsilon_{\rm{conv}}\} = 0$.
-Thus, the result follows by definition of absolute continuity. \end{proof} Though the proof is trivial, this lemma has a very important consequence, which we want to stress: If one can guarantee that a required property is satisfied for the prior, it will be \emph{preserved} during the PAC-Bayesian learning process, that is, if the prior only puts mass on hyperparameters that ensure a certain sublevel probability, the posterior will do the same.
-We will enforce this constraint in the learning procedure, which is discussed next.
+In the case of PAC-Bayesian learning with absolutely continuous distributions, it suffices to have this property for the prior: \begin{Lem} Let $\varepsilon_{\rm{conv}} \in [0,1]$ and assume that $\sublevelprob(\notation{\rvHyp}) \ge \varepsilon_{\rm{conv}}$ a.s.
+Then, for every $\mathbb{Q} \in \probMeasures(\prob_{\notation{\rvHyp}})$ we have $\mathbb{Q} \{ \sublevelprob < \varepsilon_{\rm{conv}} \} = 0$. \end{Lem} \begin{proof} By assumption we have $\prob_{\notation{\rvHyp}} \{\sublevelprob < \varepsilon_{\rm{conv}}\} = 0$.
+Thus, the result follows directly by definition of absolute continuity. \end{proof} Though the proof is trivial, this lemma has a very important consequence, which we want to stress: If one can guarantee that a required property is satisfied for the prior, it will be \emph{preserved} during the PAC-Bayesian learning process, that is, if the prior only puts mass on hyperparameters that ensure a certain sublevel probability, the posterior will do the same.
+How to enforce such constraints during construction of the prior is discussed next.